maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 > Nothing beats the involvement of a well-seasoned, front-end developer that understands

+**Step 3**: Translate the cutoff points to widths in em's.

 With the fonts and font size I have chosen and implemented, for this particular piece of text my measure should not cause the text to span shorter than the "," after seasoned or longer than "understands".

+Nothing beats the involvement of a well-seasoned,*-->* front-end developer that understands*<--* the semantics of what you're trying to pull off.

+**Step 4**: Find the new widths in your scale.

 Well great, how does that help me with the rest of my content?

 Knowing this about our sample we can translate this information into measurable units by marginally decreasing the texts containing elements width until we reach the cutoff points.
-I use Firebug to easily decrease the width of my containing element and come up with the following two measurements:
+I use Firebug to easily decrease the width of my containing element and come up with the following two ranges: `28em` and `42em`, my minimum and maximum line lengths.

-    28em
-    42em

-...my minimum and maximum line lengths.
-But neither measure is in my scale.
-No problem, find the closest numbers:
+Since neither measure is in my scale, I find the closest numbers: `29.03em` and `46.971em`

-    29.03em
-    46.971em

 Need them to be even closer?
 You can add and subtract up to two numbers from the same scale, just comment your math: